vegu-ai/talemate/docs/getting-started/load-a-scene.md

 # Load a scenario

 Once you've set up a client and assigned it to all the agents, you will be presented with the `Home` screen.
-From here, you can load talemate scenarios and character cards.
+From here, you can load talemate scenarios and upload character cards.

 To load the introductory `Infinity Quest` scenario, simply click on its entry in the `Quick Load` section.